Vanishing viscosity and surface tension limits of incompressible viscous surface waves: Main results

 The rest of the paper is organized as follows.
 We collect some analytic tools related to Sobolev conormal spaces, the properties of Poisson extension and some geometric estimates in Appendixes \ref{aa1}, \ref{aa2} and \ref{aa3}, respectively.
 In Section \ref{sectionconorm} we study the equations satisfied by $(Z^\alpha v, Z^\alpha q, Z^\alpha h)$ and present the estimates of the commutators.
 Section \ref{sectionpressure} is devoted to derive the pressure estimates using elliptic regularity in Sobolev conormal spaces, and Section \ref{sectionprelimeta} contains the smoothing regularity estimates of $h$ due to viscosity and surface tension.
 In Section \ref{secconormal}, the conormal estimates of the solution are derived, and the conormal estimates for normal derivatives are given in Section \ref{secnormal}.
 In Section \ref{secinfty}, we prove the needed $L^\infty$ estimates for normal derivatives.
-Finally, the proof of Theorem \ref{main} is given in Section \ref{finalsec}.
+Finally, the proofs of Theorems \ref{main} and \ref{main2} are given in Sections \ref{finalsec} and \ref{finalsec2}, respectively.